Are there circumstances under which a voter can be required to Vote by Mail?

 Voters who wish to have a copy of the Sample Ballot & Official Voter Information Pamphlet provided to them in an audio format prior to the election may contact the San Mateo County Registration & Elections Division by phone or text at 650.312.5222 and request assistance.

 If a voter prefers to vote at home, he/she can use a Vote by Mail ballot or our Remote Accessible Vote by Mail system.

 In 2017, the County of San Mateo introduced a home-based accessible system which allows voters with disabilities to vote privately and independently by accessing and marking an electronic ballot in a screen-readable format on any computer.
-Voters using this system will log in online and download their ballot to a computer, mark their choices and then print the ballot out.
+Voters using this system will log in online, mark their choices and then print the ballot out.
 The ballot would then need to be returned to the Registration & Elections Division.

 I would like to run for office.
 What are the qualifications and requirements?

 Candidate qualifications and filing requirements are specific to each elected office.
 For general information regarding candidate qualifications, filing requirements, filing periods, campaign statement/financial disclosure reporting, call 650.312.5222 or review the Candidates & Campaigns section of this website.
 If you are interested in running for a City office, you should contact your City Clerk for more information.